Print3M/print3m.github.io/_notes/windows/net/services.md

   - [7.3.
 FTP - File Transfer Protocol](#73-ftp---file-transfer-protocol)

 ## 1. Services and Service Control Manager (SCM)
 _Services_ are _daemons_ in the Linux world.
+They are basically standard processes (with PID associated) that run in the background, and are managed by the OS.
 They are managed by the **Service Control Manager** (SCM).
 The SCM is a special system process in charge of managing the state of services, checking their current state and providing a way to configure and enumerate them.
 It's started at system boot.
 The SCM is an RCP server, so the services can be controlled from remote machines.

 SCM executable is located in: `%SystemRoot%\System32\services.exe`.